Esri/arcgis-maps-sdk-swift-samples/README.md

 ## Configuring API Keys

+> [!IMPORTANT]
+> Acquire the keys from your [dashboard](https://developers.arcgis.com/dashboard).
+Visit the developer's website to learn more about [API keys](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/api-keys/).

 To run this app and access specific, ready-to-use services such as basemap layer, follow the steps to add an API key to a secrets file stored in the project file's directory, `$(SRCROOT)/.secrets`.

 1. Create a hidden secrets file in the project file's directory.